KevinKershaw/Learn-Python/README.md

 Restructure your program so that the functions implementing the G-33 standards are in a seperate module

 Add unit testing for this new module using unittest.py.
-Prove that your truncation algorythm is correct as well as the correctness of the functions implementing the rounding functions
+Prove that your truncation algorithm is correct as well as the correctness of the functions implementing the rounding functions

 # Third assignment -- Data processing pipeline